-There are investigators who will draw the conclusions clients want them to, but that’s not what you need.
+There are independent investigators who will conduct independent investigations and draw the conclusions clients want them to, but that’s not what you need.
 It is much more useful to know what really happened and to know the reality of the situation.
 Then you have everything you need to make the right decision about what to do.
 It should mean you’re much less likely to appear in an Employment Tribunal let alone lose your case.

 My experience of sitting on over 1,000 cases as a Tribunal Chair or Member for various forms of tribunals gives me the edge on identification, analysis and appraisal of evidence, and assessment of witness credibility.
 I have acted as a Case Presenter for regulatory bodies against their members, previously sat on the Investigation Panel of the British Computer Society’s Professional Conduct Committee and have represented parties before Employment Tribunals.
 This experience leaves me well placed to identify what may succeed or fail during any subsequent hearing or trial.